 - providing individually tailored reintegration support for each beneficiary.

 The reintegration support and monitoring after the return are implemented in close cooperation with the local IOM missions and other actors in the countries of return.
-Together with the help of these parties and with the coordination of IOM Finland, the programme aims to help returnees in creating sustainable reintegration plans suitable to their specific needs.
+Together with the help of these parties, the programme aims to help returnees in creating sustainable reintegration plans suitable to their specific needs.
 IOM stays in touch with each returnee for at least six months after the return, depending on the willingness of the returnee to maintain contact.

 In addition to assisting beneficiaries in returning and reintegrating, IOM Finland supports their access to justice.
 This can include, for example, informing the returned beneficiary of developments in the investigation or court proceedings, or coordinating the beneficiary’s participation in a trial in Sweden.